 Transactions between group members are disregarded for VAT purposes (although HMRC have powers to override this in certain circumstances).
 Broadly, two or more corporate bodies are eligible to be treated as members of a VAT group if each is established or has a fixed establishment in the UK and they are under common control.
-See also question 2.5 above.
+The eligibility criteria for the UK's VAT grouping rules are, however, the subject of a current consultation.
+It is proposed to allow non-corporate entities (such as partnerships and individuals) who have a business establishment in the UK and control a body corporate to join a VAT group, subject to certain conditions.)
+Please see also question 2.5 above.